orionrobots/orionrobots.github.io/_posts/2008-07-14-chloe-and-shannon-hall.md

 ## Links

-* Shannon has her own MicroMouse site at [The Mouse House](http://www.micromouse.me.uk).
+- Shannon has her own MicroMouse site at [The Mouse House](http://www.micromouse.me.uk).
-* There are more photos of Chloe, Shannon and all the MicroMouse robots at our <a href="/galleries/gallery-25-micromouse-2008">MicroMouse UK 2008 gallery</a>
+- There are more photos of Chloe, Shannon and all the MicroMouse robots at our [MicroMouse UK 2008 gallery](/galleries/gallery-25-micromouse-2008)